numlims/dq/readme.md

 make
 ```

-the code is in dq.ct. if you'd rather edit
+the code is in qp.ct. if you'd rather edit
 [.org](https://orgmode.org/manual/Working-with-Source-Code.html) than
 [.ct](https://github.com/tnustrings/codetext), you can convert between
 org and ct with ct/orgtoct and ct/cttoorg.